HenrykHaniewicz/PokemonHexEditorChecksum/README.md

 scripts translate between byte arrays and specific game encodings if you just need some text converted quickly.

-These acripts will be added to soon.
+These scripts will be added to soon.